Warm weather highlights February in Syracuse

 It was the 10th warmest February on record and the warmest since 2018.

-We broke a record high with 69 degrees on February 15th.
-That day was also the 3rd warmest February day in Syracuse recorded history.
+We broke a record high of 69 degrees on February 15.
+That day was also the 3rd warmest February day in Syracuse’s recorded history.

-Despite this, there was some bitter cold weather in February, but it was fleeting.
-On February 4th we dropped to -13 below which was our coldest day in over five years, but we warmed to 45 degrees the very next day!
+Despite this, there was some bitterly cold weather in February, but it was fleeting.
+On February 4 we dropped to -13 which was our coldest day in over five years, but we warmed to 45 degrees the very next day!

 Snowfall managed to reach 21.6” for the month thanks in large part to measurable snowfall on every day of the last week.
 While February was almost 9 inches below normal, it was the snowiest month of the winter so far.
 It also continues a streak that began when records started being kept at Hancock Field.
 Every winter since 1949-50 has managed at least one month with 20” or more of snow.
 That is 74 winters in a row and counting.